Combinatorial constructions of generating functions of cylindric partitions with small profiles into unrestricted or distinct parts: Abstract

 \section{Abstract}

-Cylindric partitions into profiles $c=(1,1)$ and $c=(2,0)$ are considered.
+In this paper, cylindric partitions into profiles $c=(1,1)$ and $c=(2,0)$ are considered.
 The generating functions into unrestricted cylindric partitions and cylindric partitions into distinct parts with these profiles are constructed.
 The constructions are combinatorial and they connect the cylindric partitions with ordinary partitions.
-The generating function of cylindric partitions with the said profiles turn out to be combinations of two infinite products.